openfoodfoundation/ofn-install/README.md

 ###Add Seed Data

-Provide country, state and postcode files for your location.
+If youd don't want to use australian data, provide country, state and postcode files for your location.
 This is a work-around until a cleaner config process is available.

 * states.yml
 * countries.yml
 * seeds.rb
 * spree.rb
-* suburb_seeds.rb
+* suburb_seeds.rb - This surburbs data is not currently used but may be again in future.
+But don't spend too much time on it!

 (For examples have a look at the existing files - in the openfoodnetwork repo in the 'db' folder.)